Red Hat: History

 In December 2005, CIO Insight magazine conducted its annual "Vendor Value Survey", in which Red Hat ranked #1 in value for the second year in a row.
 Red Hat stock became part of the NASDAQ-100 on December 19, 2005.

 Red Hat acquired open-source middleware provider JBoss on June 5, 2006, and JBoss became a division of Red Hat.
 On September 18, 2006, Red Hat released the Red Hat Application Stack, which integrated the JBoss technology and which was certified by other well-known software vendors.
 On December 12, 2006, Red Hat stock moved from trading on NASDAQ (RHAT) to the New York Stock Exchange (RHT).
 In 2007 Red Hat acquired MetaMatrix and made an agreement with Exadel to distribute its software.

 On March 15, 2007, Red Hat released Red Hat Enterprise Linux 5, and in June acquired Mobicents.
 On March 13, 2008, Red Hat acquired Amentra, a provider of systems integration services for service-oriented architecture, business process management, systems development, and enterprise data services.

 On July 27, 2009, Red Hat replaced CIT Group in Standard and Poor's 500 stock index, a diversified index of 500 leading companies of the U.S. economy.
 This was reported as a major milestone for Linux.

-On December 15, 2009, it was reported that Red Hat will pay to settle a class action lawsuit related to the restatement of financial results from July 2004.
+On December 15, 2009, it was reported that Red Hat would pay to settle a class action lawsuit related to the restatement of financial results from July 2004.
 The suit had been pending in the U.S. District Court for the Eastern District of North Carolina.
 Red Hat reached the proposed settlement agreement and recorded a one-time charge of for the quarter that ended Nov.
 30.